lsst-ts/ts_tma_tma-documentation_maintenance-documents_ethercat_ethercat-line-diagnostic/README.md

 Connections to test this line are:

 1. Remove the 221W1 cable from the 220A1 element
-2. Connect an Ethernet Cable between Main port and the free port in the 220A1.
+2. Connect an Ethernet Cable between the Ethernet link of the computer labelled as Main port and the free port in the 220A1.

 ![Phoenix contact port to remove cable](Figures/PhoenixHeader.jpg)